How to Update Ubuntu Linux Kernel to the Latest Version?

 After a system reboot, use the

 uname -r command once more to confirm the version number.
-As you guess, this time, the output ought should contain the newly installed kernel version.
+As you guessed, this time, the output ought should contain the newly installed kernel version.

 In this way, you used and completed the simplest method to Update Ubuntu Linux Kernel.